 Nakanoin Michishige | A pair of poems

-A pair of poems, as "an offering from Michishige, in the seventh month, on the occasion of the monthly poetry gathering in the Emperor's palace." - The theme of the gathering was - as Michishige writes - "Paddies and Lightening".
+A pair of poems, as "an offering from Michishige, in the seventh month, on the occasion of the monthly poetry gathering in the Emperor's palace." - The theme of the gathering was - as Michishige writes - "Paddies and Lightning".

 Out in open air

 yet hidden in early evening -

 For gazing upon the dewdrops

 not even a hut to see here -

 beyond the paddies

 Nakanoin Michichige was a prominent representative of Japanese court culture.
 Today he is most remembered for his commentaries on the Genji Monogatari, on which he worked together with the Samurai and Confucian scholar Kumazawa Banzan.